victoriastuart/CV/README.md

 ####PERSONAL STATEMENT

-My mission is to seek collaborative solutions to scientific and societal issues, addressing my vision of applying science and technology to the betterment of human health.
-Among my long-term goals is the advancement of knowledge in functional genomics: the phenotypic and functional expression of the information contained within genomes.
+My **mission** is to seek collaborative solutions to scientific and societal issues, addressing my \textbf{vision} of applying science and technology to the betterment of human health.

-In pursuit of this objective – building on a thorough grounding in biochemistry and molecular genetics – in recent years my scientific and intellectual interests have actively expanded to include informatics and computational methods.
-The intersection of these domains (genomics; programming; relational data; ...) enables a better understanding of functional and conceptual interactions, naturally leading to translational knowledge discovery that transcends dogmatic boundaries.
+Among my long-term, "overarching" **goals** is the advancement of knowledge in functional genomics: the phenotypic and functional expression of the information contained within genomes.
+In pursuit of this objective -- building on a thorough grounding in biochemistry and molecular genetics -- in recent years my scientific and intellectual interests have actively expanded to include informatics and computational methods -- including their broader application (e.g. to knowledge discovery, reasoning and cognitive computing).

+The intersection of these core domains (genomics; programming; machine learning; natural language processing; knowledge stores; relational data; ...) enables a better understanding of functional and conceptual interactions, naturally leading to translational knowledge discovery that transcends dogmatic boundaries.

 ####EDUCATION